rails/tailwindcss-rails/README.md

 If you need to use a custom input or output file, you can run `bundle exec tailwindcss` to access the platform-specific executable, and give it your own build options.

+## Rails Engines support

+If you have Rails Engines in your application that use Tailwind CSS, they will be automatically included in the Tailwind build as long as they conform to next conventions:

+- The engine must have `tailwindcss-rails` as gem dependency.
+- The engine must have a `app/assets/tailwind/<engine_name>/application.css` file or your application must have overridden file in the same location of your application root.

 ## Troubleshooting